Tabitha King: Social activism

 King has served on several boards and committees in the state of Maine including the Bangor Public Library board.
 She also served on the board of the Maine Public Broadcasting System until 1994.
 In 1998 she received the inaugural Constance H. Carlson Public Humanities Prize, the Maine Humanities Council's highest award, for her work with literacy for the state of Maine.
 In 2019, Tabitha and Stephen King donated $1.25 million to the New England Historic Genealogical Society.

 She serves as vice president of WZON/WZLO/WKIT radio stations, as well as in the administration of two family philanthropic foundations.
 The Stephen and Tabitha King Foundation, chaired by her and her husband, ranks sixth among Maine charities in terms of average annual giving, with over $2.8 million in grants per year, according to The Grantsmanship Center.

 Personal life

 Tabitha and Stephen King married on January 2, 1971.
-They have three children: a daughter Naomi and two sons, Joe Hill (Joseph Hillström King) and Owen King, who are both writers.
+They have a daughter, Naomi, and two sons, Joe Hill (Joseph Hillström King) and Owen King, who are both writers.